 Perhaps you might want to make a copy of the information form for another relative, friends or neighbours.

+You keep it safe and secure.
 There is no need for the police or anyone else to have access to this information unless the person to whom it refers goes missing.
-You keep the information and hand it over when the police need it – it will be used to help the police to find your loved one as soon as possible, and nothing more.
+You keep the information and hand it over when the police need it – it will be used to help them (perhaps with our help) to find your loved one as soon as possible, and nothing more.

 Applications can be made to join the team in a support role (Operational Support) or as a hill going (Search and Rescue) member.